CarlosBueno99/take-blip-challenge/README.md

 ## Regarding the First
 The bot tells you about the core values of Take Blip and then gives you an option to see the challenge.

-The challenge is to create an API to parse the information of the github public API
+The challenge is to create an API to parse the information of the github public API.

 The information that needs to be retrieved from the Github API is the first 5 C# repos from Take (Blip) The thing is that the github API doesn't have a lot of filtering functionalities and because of that an intermediary API had to be made to serve only the useful information out of github to the bot.